 Engineers create innovative solutions to real-world problems.
 We invent products, systems and processes that are faster, smaller, cleaner, safer, stronger, more efficient, more environmentally friendly, more economical, more sustainable and more marketable.
 Engineering at Edinburgh has a long and distinguished history and enjoys a vibrant and successful present.
 Our graduates have a distinctive blend of technical skills, ingenuity and entrepreneurship, that can open the door to a rewarding career.
 From low-power processors for mobile phone technology to heavy-duty power electronics for wind turbines, the design of electronic and electrical systems is challenging and requires a clear understanding of both the physics and the broader system in which it operates, necessitating teamwork and the determination to find ingenious solutions.
 With advances in technology for medicine, efficiency in transportation, safety monitoring systems, surveillance, entertainment, wireless communications, manufacturing and computing, renewable energy generation and more sophisticated technologies for connecting generating capacity to the grid, to name just a few areas, electronics and electrical engineering lead where others follow.
 Our Industrial Liaison Board includes senior representatives from important electronics and electrical engineering companies and has influenced curriculum and programme development.
-All of our BEng programmes are accredited as partially satisfying the educational base for a Chartered Engineer (CEng).
-An accredited programme is needed to complete the CEng educational base.
+All our MEng programmes are accredited as fully satisfying the educational base for a Chartered Engineer (CEng).